shinnn/load-gh-token/README.md

 })();
 ```

-If both the `GITHUB_TOKEN` environment variable and the file `./github-token.txt` don't exist, it will be rejected.
+If both the `GITHUB_TOKEN` environment variable and the file `./github-token.txt` don't exist, the `Promise` will be rejected.

 ```javascript
 (async () => {